alakob/ai_code_converter/README.md

 ./run-docker.sh -p 8080    # Run on port 8080
 ./run-docker.sh -s         # Stop the container
 ./run-docker.sh -h         # Show help message
 ```

+## CI/CD Pipeline

+CodeXchange AI uses GitHub Actions for continuous integration and deployment.
+The pipeline includes:

+### Automated Testing
+- Runs Python tests on multiple Python versions (3.9, 3.10, 3.11)
+- Performs code linting and style checks
+- Generates test coverage reports

+### Docker Image Validation
+- Builds the Docker image to verify Dockerfile integrity
+- Performs vulnerability scanning with Trivy
+- Validates container startup and dependencies

+### Deployment Automation
+- Automatically deploys to staging environment when changes are pushed to develop branch
+- Creates production releases with semantic versioning
+- Publishes Docker images to Docker Hub

+### Setting Up for Development

+To use the CI/CD pipeline in your fork, you'll need to add these secrets to your GitHub repository:

+1. `DOCKERHUB_USERNAME`: Your Docker Hub username
+2. `DOCKERHUB_TOKEN`: A Docker Hub access token (not your password)

+See the [CI/CD documentation](docs/ci_cd_pipeline.md) for detailed setup instructions.

 The wrapper script provides several options for customizing the Docker deployment: